Duaringa: St Michael and All Angels Anglican Church (closed)

-On Michaelmas Day in October 1904, the St Michael and All Angels Anglican Church was dedicated by Bishop Dawes.
+On Michaelmas Day in October 1904, the St Michael and All Angels Anglican Church was dedicated by Bishop Nathaniel Dawes.
 From 1904 until 2015, the church remained relatively unchanged in its location in Elizabeth Street opposite the Duaringa Library.
 However, when Duaringa was hit with a severe storm in November 2015, strong winds blew the church off its stumps causing extensive damage.
 The church was beyond repair and it was removed.
 Anglican services are now held at St Kevin's Roman Catholic Church.

 St Kevin's Roman Catholic Church

-St Kevin's Roman Catholic Church was opened in Duaringa in September 1902.
-It was later replaced with a more modern low-set brick building on the corner of Edward and Mary Street.
+St Kevin's Roman Catholic Church was opened in Duaringa in September 1902 by Bishop Joseph Higgins.
+It was later replaced with a more modern low-set brick building on the corner of Edward and Mary Street in 1985.
 Anglican services are also now held in this church following the destruction of St Michael and All Angels Church during a storm in November 2015.